 Why should I waterproof the tent?
 Because water that enters the tent can make you feel uncomfortable and cold during rain.

 Ken and Jules from Outdoormagnet, a travel couple from Asia will share with you some tips on how to waterproof a tent.
-Also, read here if you are interested in knowing how to set up your tent in minutes.

 When to waterproof the tent?

 It is time to waterproof the tent when you notice water entering it a few days before the camping trip.
 Water entering the tent is an obvious sign that the coating has worn off or is starting to degrade and it isn’t an exception to high-quality tents which some people may think that it is.

 Professional campers have a period for waterproofing their tents and you should too.
 A not-so-good sign of when to waterproof your tent is when it starts to mould, that’s right, mould.